Computing integral bases via localization and Hensel lifting: Timings

 \item { $f=(Y^{35}+Y^{34}X^{7} +2X^{38})(Y^{33}+7X^{44})(Y^{37}+2X^{52})+Y^{110}$: one singularity at the origin with $m=105$ and $\delta=6528$.} \end{enumerate}

-In Example (\ref{example:4Branches}), \textsc{Singular} and \textsc{Maple} do not finish due to the computation of the decomposition of the singular locus of the curve.
-See Section \ref{section:examplesDetails} for the timings of the computation of the local contribution to the integral basis at the origin.
+0.2cm In Example (\ref{example:4Branches}), \textsc{Singular} and \textsc{Maple} do not finish due to the computation of the decomposition of the singular locus of the curve (note that the criterion given in Proposition \ref{prop:one-singular-point} does not apply since the curve has a singularity at infinity).
+See Section \ref{section:examplesDetails} for the timings of the computation of the local contribution to the integral basis (normalization) at the origin.